kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-03-404-not-found.md

    jd -set {FIRST_FILE} {SECOND_FILE}
    ```

-    Oathkeeper Pods are out of sync if there are any differences between the files other than the order of Rules.
+    The files are considered different by jd if there are any differences between the files other than the order of Rules.

 4. Compare the Rules in the files with Rules present on the cluster.
-If there are any differences, Oathkeeper Pods are out of sync.
+If the files are different, Oathkeeper Pods are out of sync.